 Tactical Tech’s Security in a Box is in 15 languages, is four years old, and is no longer frequently maintained .
 Careful when recommending anything out of this without looking into it with great care.

-Hey you just read a long post.
-Thanks for adding to your security training skills.
+Hey, you just read another long post.
+Thank you for adding to your security training skills!
 You rock.

 Read writing from Rachel Weidinger on Medium.
 Personal words from an artist and world maker.
 Food, ocean, tech, art…medium.com